nushell/nushell.github.io/book/commands/str_starts-with.md

 ---
 title: str starts-with
-version: 0.68.0
+version: 0.69.1
 usage: |
-  Check if string starts with a pattern
+  Check if an input starts with a string
 ---

 # <code>{{ $frontmatter.title }}</code>